 Define Your LMS Requirements

-Before beginning the RFP process, it’s crucial to understand your organization’s specific data migration and requirements clearly.
+Before beginning the LMS RFP process, it’s crucial to understand your organization’s specific data migration and requirements clearly.
 Developing a comprehensive list of your LMS requirements will help you select the most suitable solution.
 Here’s a step-by-step guide to defining your LMS requirements:

 1. Identify Primary Goals and Objectives